Shailesh J. Mehta School of Management: Academics

 SJMSOM conducts education and research in leadership, economics, marketing, entrepreneurship, organizational behavior, technology management, operations, strategy and other areas.
 The school offers a full-time degree course (Master of Business Administration), doctoral course and Management Development Programs (MDP) for company representatives.
 The school offers short-term programs in areas of management for the faculty of technical and management institutions during summer and winter seasons.
 Shailesh J. Mehta School of Management, IIT Bombay and Olin Business School, Washington University in St. Louis jointly offers Executive MBA (EMBA) degree program for working professionals.

 Admissions are through CAT followed by group discussions and personal interview.

 Rankings

 The school was ranked 10 in India in the National Institutional Ranking Framework Management ranking in 2024.

 Events

-Avenues

 Avenues is the annual international business school festival of IIT Bombay.
 Avenues is the annual flagship event of the Shailesh J. Mehta School of Management (SJMSOM) at the Indian Institute of Technology Bombay (IIT Bombay).
 Established in 1995.
 Avenues attracts participants from top business and engineering schools across India and internationally.

-Continuum

 Continuum is the rolling seminar series at the school that covers recent management trends and brings together personalities of the corporate and academic world.
 They are held in five fields: Systems, Finance, Human Resources, Marketing and Operations.